 Following removal from the mouth, impressions and appliances are immediately rinsed under running water until visibly clean.
-They are then immersed in the impression disinfectant bath with Perform ID for the manufacturer's recommended period of 15 minutes, and the impression/appliance is then rinsed thoroughly and packaged for dispatch to the laboratory.
+They are then immersed in the impression disinfectant bath with Perform ID or Steradif for the manufacturer's recommended period of 15 minutes or Bossklein impactive P for the recommended 60 seconds.
+The impression/appliance is then rinsed thoroughly and packaged for dispatch to the laboratory.
 If using spray disinfectant, to avoid inhalation the object is placed inside a plastic bag and sprayed and left sealed in the bag for the time recommended by the spray manufacturer.
 A label is applied to the impression bag to inform the laboratory that the impressions/appliances have been disinfected.

-Appliances received from the laboratory are disinfected as follows: They are immersed in the impression disinfectant bath for the manufacturer's recommended period of 15 minutes, and they are then rinsed thoroughly before they are placed in the patient's mouth.
+Appliances received from the laboratory are disinfected as follows: They are immersed in the impression disinfectant bath for the manufacturer's recommended period, and they are then rinsed thoroughly before they are placed in the patient's mouth.